bridgethass/udacity-dsnd-project1/README.md

 The notebooks that are related to the analysis presented in the medium blog (see below) are located here:

-ipynb/1_seattle_airbnb_neighborhood_exploration.ipynb
+    1) airbnb/ipynb/1_seattle_airbnb_neighborhood_exploration.ipynb
-ipynb/2_seattle_airbnb_cleanliness_model.ipynb
+    2) airbnb/ipynb/2_seattle_airbnb_cleanliness_model.ipynb

-The other notebooks starting with 0_ or scratch_ include additional exploratory analaysis that preceded the two notebooks listed, but outside of the scope.
+The other notebooks starting with 0_* or scratch_* include additional exploratory analaysis that preceded the two notebooks listed, so are ancillary.

 ## Results<a name="results"></a>